Amniocentesis is a test that can be done during pregnancy to look for birth defects and genetic problems in the developing baby.

 The health care provider inserts a long, thin needle through your belly and into the womb.
 A small amount of fluid (about 4 teaspoons) is removed from the sac surrounding the baby.

-The fluid is sent to a laboratory, where:
+The fluid is sent to a laboratory.
+Testing may include:

 Your bladder must be full for the ultrasound.

-Before the test, blood may be taken to determine your blood type and Rh factor.
+Before the test, blood may be taken to find out your blood type and Rh factor.
 You may get a shot of medicine called RhoGAM if you are Rh negative.

-Amniocentesis is most often offered to women at increased risk for bearing a child with birth defects.
+Amniocentesis is most often offered to women who are at increased risk for bearing a child with birth defects.
 This includes women who:

-Genetic counseling is an option prior to the procedure.
+You may choose genetic counseling before the procedure.
 This will allow you to: